 “Yeah, that surprised me a little,” he confesses back.

-Fresh-faced and fair-haired Norwegian women shove wads of tobacco called ‘snus’ under their top lips.
+Everywhere, fresh-faced and fair-haired Norwegian women are shoving wads of tobacco called ‘snus’ under their top lips.
 The wads look like those de-humidifying sachets in vitamin jars that keep the pills fresh.
 It’d have to be a bigger buzz than snus addicts display for me to shove one up.

 Sodden wads of snus litter the ground everywhere Scandinavians party.
 It’s a very non-invasive vice though which in itself is very Scandinavian.
 Norwegians especially keep to themselves and the men are laudably non-sleazy.
 If they do perve, they do it discreetly.
 Italian men should come here for masterclasses.